Chillrend/NakulaWeb/README.md

 type npm install to download and install dependency

-type npm run to launch this project locally
+type npm start to launch this project locally